ADR-002: types and type annotations

 msgs' = ms \union {m}

-There is no scoping for aliases within a module.
-Even if an alias is defined deep in a tree of LET-IN definitions, it can be references at any level in the module.
+3. There is no scoping for aliases within a module.
+Even if an alias is defined deep in a tree of LET-IN definitions, it can be referenced at any level in the module.

 3. Example